hashicorp/consul/website/source/docs/agent/http/kv.html.markdown

 ```

 `Results` has entries for some operations if the transaction was successful.
 To save
-space, the `Value` will be `null` for any `Verb` other than "get".
-Like the `/v1/kv/<key>`
+space, the `Value` will be `null` for any `Verb` other than "get" or "get-tree".
+Like
-endpoint, `Value` will be Base64-encoded if it is present.
-Also, no result entries  will be
+the `/v1/kv/<key>` endpoint, `Value` will be Base64-encoded if it is present.
+Also,
-added for verbs that delete keys.
+no result entries  will be added for verbs that delete keys.

 `Errors` has entries describing which operations failed if the transaction was rolled
 back.
 The `OpIndex` gives the index of the failed operation in the transaction, and